Ethanlloyd21/Day-Planner/README.md

 Because of the time constraints, this project was rushed.
 I was planning to add a full calendar display when the current date is pressed.
 This will resolve the problem of clicking the arrow buttons mulitiple times to get into a specific date (what if you wanted to go to a specific day 8 months ahead?).

 # Bugs in Moment.Js
 ### * Moment.Js issue/ bug - dates between Jan.
 10, 2020 to Feb.
 29, 2020 for some reason the code states that it is less than the current date (Jan.
 5, 2020).
 I ran some tests using console.log to test if the current date (Jan.
-5, 2020) is greater than the future dates.
+5, 2020) is less than the future dates.
 All dates above Jan.
 5, 2020 returned "TRUE", but not the dates between Jan.
 10 - Feb.
 29, 2020.
 # that is weird!.....